tanannis/Practice-DS-Algos/BFS/BFS.md

 - Find the closer nodes
 - If you know the solution isn't far from the root of the tree
 - If the tree is very deep and solutions are rare (Using DFS will take too long.
 It's quicker to finish checking the width first before checking the depth of each side)
+- Who are our closest friends on Facebook?
+OR closest connection on Linkedin?
+- What are the most related items on Amazon?
+- To convert a graph into a tree
+- To find recommendations